 Establishment of an e-health research clinic will be a useful forum for training opportunities for health professionals, researchers and students.

-Dr Douglas Smith, co-convenor of the DAC program and specialist in mitochondria and ageing will coordinate the cell technologies platform.
 The spectrum of studies performed by the CTNMH researchers generates a wide variety of animal and human tissue samples (for example, CSF, blood, cells)Currently available technologies include:

 - 3 and 4 Channel confocal microscopy, tissue labelling